 - Have HIV or AIDS

-Women who do not have Pap tests at all or who do not have them as often as they should have the greatest chance of getting cervix cancer.
+Women who do not get tested, or who do not get tested as often as they should, have the greatest chance of getting cervical cancer.

 Who can get HPV?

 Any man or woman who has ever had sex can get HPV.
 The virus is spread by sex.
 Condoms do not completely protect you from HPV, but they are helpful in protecting you from other infections that can be spread through sex.

 No. Most people will never know they have or had HPV.
 But if the HPV doesn’t go away on its own, it can cause changes in the cervix cells.
 These changes usually show up on Pap tests.

 There’s no treatment for the type of HPV that causes changes in cervix cells, but most HPV infections go away without treatment.
 There are no medicines to treat HPV.

 There are treatments for the cell changes in the cervix that HPV can cause.
 If your Pap test shows cervix cell changes, your doctor or nurse will talk to you about treatments, if you need them.